keosariel/lyra-lang/README.md

-# Lyra - A discreet, syntax leftist, llvm ahead-of-time optimized, privacy, programming language
+# Lyra - A discreet, syntax liveral, llvm ahead-of-time optimized programming language
 ## Useful for everything from Verilog gate level synthesis to High Level Web Apps and Mobile apps with NoSQL
 ## Defeating your Antivirus soon by default running in curve25519 encrypted memory!